emilyriehl/yoneda/src/hott/02-homotopies.rzk.md

 #variable a : A
 ```

-In the case of a homotopy `H` from `f` to the identity the previous square
+In the case of a homotopy `#!rzk H` from `#!rzk f` to the identity the previous
-applies to the path `H a` to produce the following naturality square.
+square applies to the path `#!rzk H a` to produce the following naturality
+square.

 ```rzk
 #def cocone-naturality